 Kids these days are digital natives.
 They are growing up with way more access to the world of technology than we could ever dream!
 It is very different from the way we grew up.
 It can be difficult for us to understand their world.
 However, we shouldn’t sit back and cut them off from technology, just because it was good enough for how we grew up.
 Do you know what else was good enough when we were growing up?
 Not wearing seatbelts or using booster seats.
 Technology changed to make us safer.
 Now we can’t imagine backing out of the driveway without making sure everyone is wearing a seatbelt.

 While your children are still young you can shape their views and habits on technology.
-You can set time limits, and monitor their devices so when they do make a mistake you can help correct them.
+Should kids have cell phones, you can set time limits, and monitor their devices so when they do make a mistake you can help correct them.
 Through monitoring and communication, you can teach your children how to get the most out of technology and help them avoid the pitfalls.

 They May Lose Friends

 As much as you may not like your kids on social media, it is quickly becoming the primary form of communication for most teens.
 They no longer text, they use messaging apps like Snapchat and WhatsApp.
 They also use the messaging capabilities inherent in other social apps like Facebook and Instagram.
 To disallow access to all of these applications you are essentially cutting off their communication with their friends.
 They won’t get invited places, and soon be left out completely.
 I’m not saying this will certainly happen, but I’ve seen it happen enough to know that it can.